 What startles my heart, though, are the folks that seem to go out of their way to be downright mean.
 You know who I mean: the gal in the office who belittles you in every meeting; the girl in your yoga class who makes snide comments about your lack of flexibility; or your husband’s sister, who uses every passive-aggressive trick in her book to make it abundantly clear that you are not welcome at family gatherings.

-Whatever the relationship, these people have the same message: you are unworthy, icky, cast-out, or meant to be overlooked.
+Whatever the relationship, the mean girls have the same message: you are unworthy, icky, cast-out, or meant to be overlooked.
 And what I can’t understand is why anyone – any adult – would expend so much energy to treat other people – other souls – as if they weren’t human.

 And yet, as human beings we thrive on connection.
 Most of us also want people to like us.
 We enjoy being appreciated.
-We want to be seen as worthy.
-Most of all, we want to be validated – to be treated like we matter, and when someone trumps this, even in the subtlest of ways, it rocks us.
+To be reminded that even if we are loving and joyful in our own company, others treat us as if we matter to them.
 When people make us feel like less than we are, even if it’s from a distance, or the people doing it don’t know us terribly well, sometimes we buy into it.
 We get that sinking feeling in our stomachs and our Inner Critics gain power, asking those nagging questions: What’s wrong with me?
 Why don’t they see me for who I really am?
 Why don’t they LIKE me?